IMPROVING YOUR

 SENTENCE STRUCTURE

-To improve your academic writing skills, you must first
+To improve your academic writing skills, you

-understand possible problems with sentence structure so
+understand possible problems with sentence

 that you can not only recognize but write effective sen-